goatshriek/wrapture/docs/roadmap.md

 takes longer than expected.

 ## 0.4.0 (next minor release)
- * [ADD] **Wrapping of enumerations as enum classes in C++** C code may use enumerations to facilitate readable code using a known set of values.
-However, use of C-style enumerations in C++ does not provide any sort of type safety or scoping capability.
-A way to wrap native C enumerations into an `enum class` in C++ would allow generated code to follow C++ standards practices and feel more native to users.
  * [ADD] **Support for function pointer types** Function pointers are common in C code, especially when it is trying to emulate object-oriented or functional programming techniques.
 Supporting